Manager CV Sample That Will Help You Get More Interviews

-- If you can't write in a persuasive manner, then it's imperative that you seek out a CV writing service like Bradley CVs, as your existing CV will be easily dismissed when you are up against 100s of job applicants in sought after management jobs.
+- If you can't write in a persuasive manner, then it's imperative that you seek out a CV writing service, as your existing CV will be easily dismissed when you are up against 100s of job applicants in sought after management jobs.

 Professional CV Writing / CV Samples:

 - Want to improve your CV?
-Our professional CV service can considerably improve your chances and help you get the job interviews you need.
+A professional CV service can considerably improve your chances and help you get the job interviews you need.